hiramsoft/hstatus/readme.md

 6. gulp dist
     1. Minifies the JavaScript

-Note: CORS will be an issue, most like, while doing development from localhost.
+Note: CORS will be an issue during the development because of how AWS S3 responds with CORS responses between http://localhost and https://aws...
 If this blocks you, you can disable CORS in Chrome:

     open /Applications/Google\ Chrome.app/ --args --disable-web-security